 The issue is that people may forget that they're using ALSA and not know why their audio doesn't work.

-Yeah, a person that choose to uninstall PulseAudio would forget that they did it.
+Yeah, a person that chose to uninstall PulseAudio would forget that they did it.
 And the audio doesn't work because you disabled the fucking functionality!

 If there are issues with Pulse Audio then please file them with steps to reproduce in a separate bug.